 The Homes and Communities Agency is the body responsible for delivering nearly all affordable homes in England.
 It provides funding for affordable homes and brings land back into productive use.
 Its role is to help people live in high quality sustainable places.
 We nominate households into affordable housing through the housing waiting list.
 The housing association then becomes the landlord of the new tenants.
 In the event of any issues the first step is to contact the association directly and try to resolve the problem through its formal complaints procedure.
 Should you still be dissatisfied, you may take your complaint to the independent Housing Ombudsman .
 If your complaint is against services provided by the Council, this will be managed through our complaints procedure.
 Should you remain dissatisfied you may refer your complaint to the Local Government Ombudsman .

 New affordable housing is being developed in the Borough.
 We work with our housing associations partners to seek affordable housing development opportunities.
 Our target is to provide 100 new affordable homes per year both directly and working with housing associations.
-You can see details of recent and current developments in the Borough.
 We work with preferred housing associations to develop affordable housing.
 They are First Wessex - Tel: 0800 8402 813, Radian - Tel: 0300 123 1567.
 We work with private developers to deliver affordable housing secured through planning policy.
 Other housing associations have stock within the Borough or are developing new affordable homes.
 Those with over 25 homes to which we have nomination rights are: